top of page

 Witness Requirements in Florida

-Certain documents require one or more witnesses in addition to the notary.
+Some documents require witnesses in addition to the notary.

 • Whether witnesses are required